themactep/thingino-firmware/README.md

-This is a highly experimental fork of the [OpenIPC firmware](https://github.com/OpenIPC/firmware) for personal research.
+This is a highly experimental fork of the [OpenIPC firmware][1] for personal research focused primarily on Ingenic SoC.

 You don't need to clone it unless you want to break something.